Halia Morris

 Halia Morris plans to research preservation methods for obtaining small RNA molecules from marine mammal tissues (microRNAs; miRNAs).
 MicroRNAs are epigenetic markers used in the diagnosis of numerous diseases and organ injury in humans and have great potential as biomarkers for wildlife health.
 Determining the most effective preservation method for miRNAs would allow for the analysis of collection samples already archived by NOAA (e.g., Southwest Fisheries Marine Mammal Tissue Research Collection).
 This would open doors in research, including evolutionary studies and health biomarker discovery in marine mammals, which are suffering from high stranding rates.
 Environmental conditions play an essential role in the health of marine mammals, and her project would help discover epigenetic biomarkers that may aid in future diagnostics and health assessments of coastal marine mammal populations, aligning with the “Healthy Habitats” theme of the LMRCSC.

-Her goal is to obtain a Ph.D. in a marine science, specializing in genetics and ecology.
-She plans to focus on how anthropogenic pressures influence genetic variability in marine organisms.
-She hopes to ultimately serve on a government agency as a research scientist and aid conservation efforts.
+Her goal is to obtain a Ph.D. in marine science, specializing in behavioral ecology.
+She plans to focus on how anthropogenic stressors influence shifts in the behavioral patterns of marine mammals.
+She aspires to engage in research full-time at a research institution or university, guiding the next generation of marine scientists.

 Academic Advisor: Dr. Carolina Lewallen